 11.08 The Tenure Review Committee shall be chaired by the Vice-President (Academic) and shall include an Associate Dean and two (2) tenured members selected from and by the Collegiate Faculty, at least one (1) of whom, whenever possible, should be from the appropriate discipline area.
 The Tenure Review Committee shall meet and discuss the matter before it with the Dean and the Member.
 The Tenure Review Committee shall consider all documentation pertaining to the matter under review submitted to it by the Dean and the Member.
 In addition, the Tenure Review Committee shall have access to documentation considered by the Committee to be relevant to the case.
 If the Member wishes, he/she shall be accompanied by a colleague at the meeting of the Tenure Review Committee.
 The Vice-President (Academic) shall establish the meeting process for the Tenure Review Committee and its meeting and all related deliberations shall be "in camera".

 11.09 Within fifteen (15) calendar days of a written request from the Member to convene a Tenure Review Committee, the committee shall have met and considered the matter.
-The Tenure Review Committee shall communicate its recommendation in writing and the supporting rationale for the recommendation, within a further fifteen (15) calendar days of its meeting, to the President with a copy to the Member, the President of the Association in care of the UWFA Office and the Dean.
+The Tenure Review Committee shall communicate its recommendation in writing and the supporting rationale for the recommendation, within a further fifteen (15) calendar days of its meeting, to the President with a copy to the Member, the President of the Association in care of the UWFA Office, and the Dean.

 11.10 The President's decision shall be communicated in writing to the Member as soon as is practicable but no later than June 1 of the final year of probation.